sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/index.md

 ## Modules

+{: .goal }
-The following modules are available in the Kraken Hunter training course.
-Your instructor will guide you through the moduels that your course will be using.
+> The modules are the building blocks of the Kraken Hunter training course.
+All modules are included in this directory.

-We will be using modules that cover:

-* Threat Detection
-* Vulnerability Management
-* Cloud and Kubernetes Security Posture Management
-* Prioritization and Remediation with Risks and the Sysdig Attack Path
-* And more!